Hunaid53/AI-Mental-Fitness-Tracker/README.md

 ## Description

 This project includes code for analyzing mental health data.
+Mental health includes our emotional, psychological, and social well-being.
+It affects how we think, feel, and act.
 The data includes information about different mental health disorders across various countries and years.
+Python comes with a huge number of inbuilt libraries.
+Many of the libraries are for Artificial Intelligence, Machine Learning, and Deep Learning.

 ## Dependencies